Nivolves/react-interview/README.md

 Portals is a recommended way to render children into a DOM node that exist outside the DOM hierarchy of the parent component.

+### Do Hooks replace render props and higher order components?

+Both render props and hider-order components render only a single child but it most of the cases Hooks are a simpler way to serve this by reducing nesting in your tree.

 ## Redux

 ### What is Redux?